 As well as 39 forex currency pairs offered, FXCM also provides access to:

 IC Markets not only offers a greater choice of Forex currency pairs than FXCM but a larger range of CFDs.
 Unlike FXCM, IC Markets offer bonds and futures and a bigger selection of cryptocurrencies.
-The one advantage FXCM has over IC Markets is with the availability of baskets.
+The one advantage FXCM has over IC Markets is the availability of baskets.
 These are like a kind of ETF where the best products by category are put together to help better manage risks.

 IC Markets offers local customer support from its office in Sydney, Australia and their UK branch.
 You can also contact the broker through email, Skype, phone, or through the live chat feature on their website.
 By comparison, FXCM also offers efficient customer support being available through email, phone, live chat, SMS, and their trading desk line.
 FXCM also has toll free global numbers in countries where FXCM has a local presence.
 Additionally, both brokers have a FAQ section to help with any additional queries.